Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-storagepool/README.md

                         cache expires, in minutes.
 Default: 15 -c, --critical CRIT   CRIT threshold for the used capacity of a pool, as a Nagios range in percent.
-Default: 90 --device-id DEVICE_ID
+Default: 90 --critical-overprovisioning CRIT_OVERPROVISIONING
+                        CRIT threshold for the overprovisioning of a pool, as a Nagios range in percent of its total capacity that is handed out to LUNs.
+Above 100 percent the pool is thin provisioned, which is what thin provisioning is for; what matters is how far the promise exceeds the disks behind it.
+Off by default.
+Example: `--critical- overprovisioning=300` --device-id DEVICE_ID
                         Huawei OceanStor Dorado API device ID.
 Optional: the appliance reports its own at login, so this is only needed to override that answer.
-  --ignore IGNORE       Skip storage pools.
-Any item matching this Python
-                        regex will be ignored.
+  --device-threshold-severity {ok,warn,crit,unknown}
+                        State to report for a pool that reached the capacity threshold configured on the appliance itself.
+That threshold is what the storage administrator set in the management GUI, so the check and the appliance agree on when a pool is full instead of each having their own opinion.
+A pool that carries no threshold is not affected.
+Default: warn --ignore IGNORE       Skip storage pools.
+Any item matching this Python regex will be ignored.
 Can be specified multiple times.
 Example: `(?i)linuxfabrik` for a case-